brunoalvs/tamanna-weather-app/README.md

 # Tamanna Weather App

-This is app is part of a challenge purposed by Tamanna, where I needed to create a Weather App using OpenWeatherMap API.
-This app was created using React, Next.js, TypeScript, Styled Components and Vercel.
+This app is part of a challenge proposed by Tamanna, where I needed to create a Weather App using OpenWeatherMap API.
+This app was created using React, Next.js, TypeScript and Styled Components.

 ## Features